Mesh and Model Tools

 Figure 270 Set to panel

 This option changes the current value of the Resistivity/Conductivity/IP model.
-Clicking on Set to button opens a new window for selecting the desired Entity Type through the pop-up menu (Figure 271) and then type the desired value in the New Value number box (it is 0 by default).
-Click on “Ok” to confirm.
+Clicking on Set to button opens a new window for selecting the desired Entity Type through the pop-up menu (Figure 271).

 _images/fig_m8z9oa.png